Consider the following when mapping drives in login scripts in a BCC:

 NOTE:Using LDIF/ICE prevents you from using the NSMI script to control the SAN.
 If you want to use LDIF/ICE and the NSMI script, you must have two NCF files: one for the SAN, and one for LDIF/ICE.
 The NSMI script must then call each NCF file separately.

-See TID 10057730 for information on modifying the Server Cache Timeout value on the Novell Client.
+See TID 10057730 for information on modifying the server cache Time To Live (TTL) value on the Novell Client.

 A sample NSMI script is included below: